On the Day of the TExMaT Test

 - You must present a valid passport with your name, photograph and signature as your primary ID document.

-- U.S. non-citizens testing within the U.S. must present a passport that meets all of the ID document requirements.
+- If you are not a U.S. Citizen and you are testing within the U.S., you must present a passport that meets all of the ID document requirements.

 - Diplomatic and embassy ID cards cannot be used as primary identification in place of a passport.